microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/README.md

 Installing extensions on VSCode allows you to add new features and customized development environment options on your editor to improve your development workflow.
 These extensions also help you add support for multiple programming languages and are often either generic extensions or language-based extensions.

 To browse through the list of all available extensions, click the _`Extensions icon`_ on the activity bar and start typing the name of the extension on the text field labelled _'Search Extensions in Marketplace'_.
-You will see a list of extensions, each one containing **the extension name, publisher's name, a 1 sentense description, number of downloads** and **a star rating**.
+You will see a list of extensions, each one containing **the extension name, publisher's name, a 1 sentence description, number of downloads** and **a star rating**.

 ![Extension details](../images/extension-details.png)